JoostPeters106/Codex/README.md

 Only an authenticated admin can create or modify tournaments.

 The old Python CLI has been removed in favour of the JavaScript implementation.
+All dynamic pages are rendered using the Nunjucks templating engine from within an Express server.